ustcqidi/JNIGenerator/README.md

 Extracts native methods from a Java file and generates the JNI bindings via python script.
 You should follow rule to generate corresponding jni interface.

-1. Java call Native：the method should starts with **native**, such as public static native boolean nativeLogin(String username, String password, String server, String roomEmail, String requestID);
+1. Java call Native：the method should starts with **native**, such as
+<br>public static native boolean nativeLogin(String username, String password, String server, String roomEmail, String requestID);

 2. Native call Java: you should add the annotation **@CalledByNative**, such as
 <br>@CalledByNative